 But I ask you this: What do YOU want to do and see?
 Based on that answer, you will find the best place to travel solo in Europe for YOU!

-- Riga, Latvia – Because you have a lot of history and you can easily do a day trip to Tallinn or Vilnius.
+- Riga, Latvia – Because you have a lot of history and you can easily make a day trip to Tallinn or Vilnius.
 And it’s right next to the Baltic Sea.

 - Kyiv, Ukraine – One of the most overlooked destinations in Europe.
 Affordable and so full of stories.

-- Vienna, Austria – I might be biased on this one since I lived in Austria and been to Vienna countless times.
-A lot of Eastern Europe’s culture was inspired from there.
+- Vienna, Austria – I might be biased on this one since I lived in Austria and have been to Vienna countless times.
+A lot of Eastern Europe’s culture was inspired by there.

 - Bucharest, Romania – My hometown.
 It’s affordable, and you will have many cultural shocks if you’re not from around.